Reb0rnEnder/BTRMarket/README.md

 # BTRMarket
-Drop-in replacement for the Marketplace Service
+> Drop-in replacement for the Marketplace Service

+All documentation is [available](https://github.com/Reb0rnEnder/BTRMarket/wiki) on the wiki